chaturay/serverless-artillery/README.md

 ```
 $ slsart deploy                  // If not already deployed.

-// create a custom test against your service with a 10 second duration and 3 RPS, save to myScript.yml:
+// create a custom test against your service with a 10 second duration and 3 RPS:
-$ slsart script -e http://your.endpoint.com -d 10 -r 3 > myScript.yml
+$ slsart script -e https://your.endpoint.com -d 10 -r 3

-$ slsart run -s myScript.yml     // iterate on editting and running as desired, before...
+$ slsart invoke     // iterate on editting `./script.yml` and invoking as desired, before...

 $ slsart remove
 ```